jarun/buku/README.md

                            use --tag to export only specific tags -i, --import file    import bookmarks from html file; Firefox, Google Chrome and IE formats supported
-      -m, --merge file     merge bookmarks from another buku database -p, --print [...]    show details of bookmark by DB index accepts indices and ranges
+      --markdown           use markdown format, works with -e and -i -m, --merge file     merge bookmarks from another buku database -p, --print [...]    show details of bookmark by DB index accepts indices and ranges